plone/volto/docs/source/blocks/introduction.md

 ---
+myst:
   html_meta:
-  "description": "How to manually enable Blocks on a content type" "property=og:description": "How to manually enable Blocks on a content type" "property=og:title": "Blocks Introduction" "keywords": "Volto, Plone, frontend, React, blocks"
+    "description": "How to manually enable Blocks on a content type" "property=og:description": "How to manually enable Blocks on a content type" "property=og:title": "Blocks Introduction"
+    "keywords": "Volto, Plone, frontend, React, blocks"
 ---

 # Blocks Introduction